SizableShrimp/AdventOfCode2022/README.md

 # AdventOfCode2022
-This repository holds my solutions and helper code (in Java) for [Advent Of Code 2022](https://adventofcode.com/2022).
+This repository holds my solutions and helper code (in Java/Kotlin) for [Advent Of Code 2022](https://adventofcode.com/2022).
 Usually, what I push to GitHub is fully formed and semi-optimized.

 ### Running A Specific Day